radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

    - Zarr v2: `"application/vnd.zarr; version=2"`
    - Zarr v3: `"application/vnd.zarr; version=3"`

-   We also recommend using a `profile` parameter to indicate specific data models such as multiscasles (see #metadata-requirements).
+   We also recommend using a `profile` parameter to indicate specific data models such as multiscales (see #metadata-requirements).

 >[!NOTE]
 > The proposed `profile` parameter is not an official part of the Zarr media type specification but is suggested here to enhance clarity regarding the data model used within the Zarr store.